in03/calebs-corner/content/blog/you-are-here/index.md

 Embarking on a career transition can feel overwhelming, but breaking the journey into phases makes it manageable.
 By focusing on foundational knowledge, hands-on practice, and collaboration, anyone—including me—can work toward becoming a Test Engineer.

 If you’ve walked this path or have resources to share, I’d love to hear your insights in the comments.
 Stay tuned for the next post in this series, where I’ll tackle another role with the help of AI!

----

-{% alert(warning=true) %}
-LLMs can provide useful insights but are not foolproof.
-Validate the output before acting on it.
-{% end %}